markbrennand/force-framework/source/injection/README.md

 The _examples/injection/classes/HasWiring_ class shows how to check whether a binding exists before wiring it into an application.

-Before running any of the example code, run _HasWiring.reset()_ from Anonymous APEX.
+Before running any of the example code, run _HasWiring.reset()_ from Anonymous Apex.
 This will clear all the bindings for _AccountClasses.AccountManager_.

 This code snippet from the _has()_ method shows how to test if a default binding exists.